trenskow/isvalid/README.md

 #### `Number` Validators

 The `Number` type has only one specific validator - besides the common validators.

+> `Number` also does automatic type conversion from `String` to `Number` where possible.
+You can read more about that and other automatic type conversions in the [Automatic Type Conversion](#automatic-type-conversion) section below

 ##### `range`
 Type: `Number`or `String`